Section 2b

 A deaf man has no notion of sounds.

-Restore either of them that sense in which he is deficient; by opening this new inlet for his sensations, you also open an inlet for the ideas.
+Restore either of them that sense that he lacks and you will also open an inlet for the ideas.

 He them finds no difficulty in conceiving these objects.